|The information contained on this page is subject to the disclaimer on the Important Notice page|

-Like the previous Scheme, the new Scheme is recognised in all jurisdictions, with the exception of Tasmania, under mutual recognition provisions in the respective professional standards legislation.
+Like the previous Scheme, the new Scheme is recognised in all jurisdictions under mutual recognition provisions in the respective professional standards legislation.

 The Scheme is managed by the Professional Standards Councils (“PSC”), independent statutory bodies responsible for promoting professional standards and consumer protection, regulating the APIV and its members.

 The Scheme binds APIV, as the Scheme Administrator, to monitor and enforce members’ compliance obligations, thereby contributing to improvement of professional standards of its members.

 The Scheme document, the APIV Insurance Standards, the other Appendices can be found on the API's website